liha23/commitchain/README.md

-# Avalanche Commitment Platform
+# CommitChain

-A decentralized commitment platform built on the Avalanche network, inspired by commit.wtf.
+A decentralized commitment platform built on the Avalanche network.
 Users can form groups, stake AVAX, and commit to verifiable goals with automated reward distribution.

 ## Features